Dental Implants – Carrollton, TX

 Who Dental Implants Can Help

 Many patients are eligible for dental implants.
 If your tooth loss is recent and you are in good oral and overall health, chances are good that you are, too.
-The only way to know for sure is to schedule a tooth replacement consultation appointment with your implant dentist.
-When you do, we will evaluate the health of your jawbone, the extent of your tooth loss, and also discuss your smile goals, budget, and certain lifestyle factors to determine whether or not this solution is good for you.
-If it is, we will get started on your new smile promptly!
+The only way to know for sure is to schedule a tooth replacement consultation appointment with our dental implant dentist in Carrollton.
+When you do, we will evaluate the health of your jawbone, the extent of your tooth loss, and also discuss your smile goals, budget, and certain lifestyle factors to determine whether or not this solution is right for you.
+You must be well enough to undergo a minor surgery, and you will need to have great oral health so there are no complications during the process.

 Missing Multiple Teeth